If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

-Netflix remains the king of the streaming services, but it’s no longer the only major player in the game: The past few years have seen the launch of dozens of platforms for streaming entertainment, and many of them have as robust (or even better) offerings as the streaming giant.
+Netflix has some competition in the streaming universe.
+Even if the streaming giant is still pretty much the king of the streaming services, it’s no longer the only major player in the game: The past few years have seen the launch of dozens of platforms for streaming entertainment, such as Disney+, Hulu, Paramount+, HBO Max, and many of them have as robust (or even better) offerings as the streaming giant.

 Even better are the smaller ones that appeal to a very specific group of fans, like the horror streaming service Shudder, or the foreign-language TV channel packages available via Sling TV.